KingSora/OverlayScrollbars/README.md

 ### Manual Download & Embedding

 You can use OverlayScrollbars without any bundler or package manager.
-Simply download it from the [Releases](https://github.com/KingSora/OverlayScrollbars/releases) or use a [CDN](https://cdnjs.com/libraries/overlayscrollbars).
+Simply download one of the [Releases](https://github.com/KingSora/OverlayScrollbars/releases) or use a [CDN](https://cdnjs.com/libraries/overlayscrollbars).

 - Use the javascript files with the `.browser` extension.
 - Use the javascript files with the `.es5` extension if you need to support older browsers, otherwise use the `.es6` files.